geomm/vite-vue3-pinia-typescript/README.md

 - - use toast for invalid pagination inputs (validate input)
 - - use toast for requests errors
 - ~~create NavComponent (show activePage/total and input)~~
 - - currently input is binded on:keydown:enter @TODO: add button to the right of the input
+- - add validation (before request) in pagin input
+- - simplify template properties instead of using pinia state directly

 ---